-Update: Submission deadline has been revised
+Update: Submission deadline has been revised to April 7.

 The Malaysian Global Innovation & Creativity Centre (MaGIC) today launched a new accelerator programme called the Global Accelerator Program (GAP).